yianzhou/yianzhou.github.io/_posts/apple/2021-04-10-app-in-the-background.md

 }
 ```

-Once your resumed app calls the completion handler, the download task finishes its work and calls the delegate method:
+Once your resumed app calls the completion handler, the download task finishes its work and calls the `URLSessionDelegate` method:

 ```swift
 func urlSession(_ session: URLSession,